-A nationally-applied methodology has been used to produce the groundwater flood.
+A nationally-applied methodology has been used to produce the groundwater flood map for Scotland.
 The map provides a proxy for a low likelihood flood map.
 Local flood event information has been taken into consideration where it is available and useable.